LionC/nest.nvim/README.md

 ### Change defaults

-You can change the defaults used by `applyKeymaps`:
+You can change the defaults used by `bind`:

 ```lua
 local nest = require('nest')